-ABC suspends reporter caught in Project Veritas ‘sting’
+ABC News suspends reporter caught in Project Veritas ‘sting’

 Wright also used a common vulgarity to describe why he didn’t like the president in a conversation recorded by Project Veritas, the conservative website that uses hidden cameras and undercover reporters to ensnare journalists in embarrassing conversations.

-Months ago, Project Veritas released a tape of ABC’s Lisa Robach complaining on set about her bosses not using a report that she had done on Jeffrey Epstein.
+Months ago, Project Veritas released a tape of ABC’s Amy Robach complaining on set about her bosses not using a report that she had done on Jeffrey Epstein.

 Wright and an ABC producer, Andy Fies, were recorded in a bar at the Doubletree Hotel in Manchester, New Hampshire, while covering that state’s primary.
 Wright talked about the frustrations of covering Trump and said the press was “easily distracted and that means we don’t bring focused attention to something that could make a difference.”